Flappy Bird: Reception

 Flappy Bird received "mixed or average reviews" from critics, holding a Metacritic score of 52/100, based on seven reviews.
 The app was criticized by the Huffington Post, which described it as an "insanely irritating, difficult and frustrating game which combines a super-steep difficulty curve with bad, boring graphics and jerky movement".
-IGN gave the game a mediocre score of 5.4 out of 10, quipping that the game is as addictive as it was shallow.
+IGN gave the game a mediocre score of 5.4 out of 10, quipping that the game was as addictive as it was shallow.
 Despite criticizing its playability and its "no skill" requirement, IGN noted that the gameplay made it "an addictive short-term distraction" for the casual skill and score-obsessed players.
 The game's difficulty has been a source of ire for many users, with one user stating that it took him half an hour to achieve a score of five points.
 According to its creator, the game is slightly easier on Android devices than on iOS.